google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ActivitySafe Temp RangeWhat Happens Outside Range

-Charging (wall/solar)32Β°F - 104Β°F (0Β°C - 40Β°C)BMS blocks charging below 32Β°F β€” permanent damage risk
+Charging (wall/solar)32Β°F–104Β°F (0Β°C–40Β°C)BMS blocks charging below 32Β°F β€” prevents permanent damage

-Discharging (using)-4Β°F - 113Β°F (-20Β°C - 45Β°C)Reduced capacity in extreme cold, but still works
+Discharging (using)-4Β°F–113Β°F (-20Β°C–45Β°C)Reduced capacity in extreme cold, but still works

-Storage14Β°F - 95Β°F (-10Β°C - 35Β°C)Store at 40-60% charge in moderate temps
+Storage14Β°F–95Β°F (-10Β°C–35Β°C)Store at 40–60% charge in moderate temperatures

-πŸ”₯ Solutions for cold weather: Some models (EcoFlow Delta Pro 3, Anker SOLIX) have built-in battery heaters.
-Others need an external heating blanket.
-If you camp in winter, buy a station with self-heating.
+πŸ”₯ Solutions for cold weather: EcoFlow Delta Pro 3 and Anker SOLIX F3800 have built-in battery heaters that automatically warm cells before charging β€” hands-free cold-weather operation.
+If you camp in winter, look for a station with self-heating as a listed feature.

 Answers to common questions